-- 153. However, the facts enumerated above demonstrate that there was a determined campaign of harassment waged by Guinea against BSGR and its subsidiaries; and that, contrary to the impression which Guinea sought to give, this campaign had nothing to do with the merits of the investments made by BSGR in Guinea or its conduct.
+- 145. The Claimants do not need to provide any explanation for the true motives behind Guinea's conduct in order to succeed in their claims in this arbitration.
+For example, it is enough that they establish that Guinea has expropriated their rights without providing compensation.
+They do not need to go on to identify (let alone prove) the reasons as to why Guinea wanted to expropriate those rights. - However, the facts enumerated above demonstrate that there was a determined campaign of harassment waged by Guinea against the BSGR group; and that, contrary to the impression which Guinea sought to give, this campaign had nothing to do with the merits of the investments made by the Claimants or their conduct.
 What has now emerged is a substantial body of evidence which indicates that there was, in fact, an ulterior motive behind this campaign and the imposition of the Measures.
-This motive illuminates Guinea's conduct and clearly demonstrates that its complaints about BSGR were a mere fig leaf to distract from the true purpose behind the campaign which resulted in the Measures. - The true explanation for Guinea's actions is that the mining rights which were 154. validly held by BSGR Guinea, and of which it was stripped in April 2014, had been promised by President Condé before his election, to other outside interests.
+This motive illuminates Guinea's conduct and clearly demonstrates that its complaints about the BSGR group were a mere fig leaf to distract from the true purpose behind the campaign which resulted in the Measures. - 147.
+The true explanation for Guinea's actions is that the mining and infrastructure rights which were validly held by the Claimants, and of which they were stripped in April 2014, had been promised by President Condé before his election, to other outside interests.
 Those interests fulfilled their side of the illicit bargain by assisting President Condé in coming to power.
-Once he was in power, he fulfilled his side of the bargain by stripping the BSGR group of its rights.111 - 155.
-The evidence is set out in full in the statement Dag Cramer made to the English High Court in respect of BSGR's judicial review application (the "Cramer Judicial Review statement").112 In summary, the available evidence suggests that, unbeknown to BSGR, in early 2010, the then Presidential candidate Alpha Condé entered into a series of secret and unlawful agreements pursuant to which he would be provided with funds and logistical support to rig the upcoming election, in exchange for providing those supports with rights in the country's mines, including Simandou. - 156.
+Once he was in power, he fulfilled his side of the bargain by stripping the BSGR group of its rights.

+- 148. The evidence is set out in full in the statement Dag Cramer made to the English High Court in respect of BSGR's judicial review application (the "Cramer Judicial Review statement").
+In summary, the available evidence suggests that, unbeknown to BSGR, in early 2010, the then Presidential candidate Alpha Condé entered into a series of secret and unlawful agreements pursuant to which he would be provided with funds and logistical support to rig the upcoming election, in exchange for providing those supports with rights in the country's mines, including Simandou. - 149.
 More specifically, the evidence strongly indicates that the election was rigged, resulting in a huge swing in Alpha Condé's favour from 18% of the vote in the first round of the election to 52% in the second round, securing victory.
-Funds were transferred to Alpha Condé by way of a recorded loan of US\$25million and further unrecorded transfers believed to be "much much more" to support this process.113
+Funds were transferred to Alpha Condé by way of a recorded loan of USD 25million and further unrecorded transfers believed to be "much much more" to support this process.
+112 - 150.
+In light of this, President Condé attempted to reward his backers.
+For example, he entered into an agreement known as the Palladino Contract, pursuant to which the provider of a USD 25million loan in funding for his election was put in a position where it could become entitled to a 30% share in the assets of SOGUIPAMI, the state mining company.
+Similarly, he promised Sable Mining Africa valuable mining concessions in return for providing logistical and financial assistance during the election.
+Accordingly, it was necessary for President Condé to nationalise or expropriate assets to fulfil these illicit deals.
+The actions taken against the BSGR group must be viewed against this background.